By EditorDavid from Slashdot's see-ya-systemd department

 >Read Replies (0)

-By BeauHD from Slashdot's big-step-forward department
+By BeauHD from Slashdot's what-year-is-it department

-By BeauHD from Slashdot's privacy-matters department
+By BeauHD from Slashdot's new-space-race department

-By BeauHD from Slashdot's stuck-in-purgatory department
+By BeauHD from Slashdot's how-convenient department

-By BeauHD from Slashdot's not-expected department
+By BeauHD from Slashdot's inside-look department